 Oh sure, it doesn’t gate off actual story progression, but the enemies are going to get a whole lot tougher as you progress.
 You got 3 different fighting styles per character, each with its own upgrade tree, and you advance through this by putting down cold, hard cash.
 Millions upon millions of it.
-Late-game you’re lucky if a fight you spend minutes of your time on will yield a million yen, while you need BILLIONS.
+Late-game you’re lucky if a fight you spend minutes of your time on will yield a million yen.
+You need BILLIONS.
 A single late-game upgrade can cost you 500,000,000 on its own, which isn’t even counting the side-grades that come with it.

 But remember, the money you make you also need to reinvest.
 Any revenue you eke out is better spend buying up more buildings to make sure the next payout is even bigger.
 But that bigger payout also needs to be reinvested or you’ll waste your potential growth on a temporary boost in power.

 The only conclusion: waste time.
 Just spend hours upon hours upon hours not making a single dent in the story.
 Waste hours running around town so you can collect payouts and buy more buildings.
 Waste hours grinding away at the cabaret until the sound of women makes you physically ill.
 You’re gonna need those health upgrades when late-game battles just have dudes with guns everywhere.
-You don’t wanna be stuck tickling those last few bosses and super-henchmen to dead, do you?
+You don’t wanna be stuck tickling those last few bosses and super-henchmen to death, do you?